masneltef/masneltef/README.md

 - 👋 Hi, I’m @yvanmasnel
 - 🔭 Passionate about using data to drive business decisions
-- 🌱 I’m currently pursuing a Masters in Information Technology
+- 🌱 I’m currently pursuing graduate studies in Information Technology
 - ✊🏾 I’m looking to collaborate on projects, discussions to deepen our understanding of data analytics concepts and their applications
 - 💬 Ask me about data visualization techniques, Python programming, SQL, Machine Learning, Tableau, and Business Intelligence.
 - 📫 How to reach me: "masneltefiang@icloud.com"